Think the 2026 Card Is Completely Different? Think Again

 2026: FFF 2468 FFF 2222

 For many of us, the 2025 2468 hand was a favorite.
-The 2026 version has very similar bones: flowers, a grouping of 2468 in one suit, and matching 2s, 4s, 6s, or 8s in an opposite suit.
-The main difference is that there are more flowers in the 2026 hands (two separate Pungs of flowers) and only one set of numbers in an opposite suit (an opposing Kong in 2026 instead of the two opposing Pungs in 2025).
+The 2026 version has very similar bones: Flowers, a grouping of 2468 in one suit, and matching 2s, 4s, 6s, or 8s in the opposite suit.
+The main difference is that the 2026 version has more Flowers (two separate Pungs) and only one Kong in an opposite suit.

 2026 Hand At a Glance

--A Kong of either 2s, 4s, 6s, or 8s in an opposing suit
+A Kong of 2s, 4s, 6s, or 8s in an opposing suit

--Jokers can be used in the Pungs of Flowers and the Kong
+Jokers may be used in the Flower Pungs and the Kong

 Paranormal Floating Pairs